 I borrowed my frands' copy of this to play on my radio show and it got scratched in the kerfuffle! :O I love this album though and I'm glad to have a chance to support Foamek, such a great producer!

-Packaged in a sturdy brown 100% recycled cardboard jacket with custom blue text decals and an in-house duplicated/printed white disc.
+Packaged in a sturdy brown 100% recycled cardboard jacket OR a white paperboard jacket with custom blue text decals and an in-house duplicated/printed white disc.
 Includes three exclusive bonus trax: Doggo / Tillman's Crest / Age (Original Mix)